Alcohol and Substance Abuse Evaluation

 • What is the maximum number of drinks you had on any given occasion during the last month?

-• Men > 14 drinks/week or > 4 drinks/occasion
+• Men >14 drinks/week or >4 drinks/occasion

-• Women > 7 drinks/week or > 3 drinks/occasion
+• Women >7 drinks/week or >3 drinks/occasion

-• Over 65 years old > 7 drinks/week or > 3 drinks/occasion
+• Over age 65 years >7 drinks/week or >3 drinks/occasion

 These questions may not accurately indicate abuse problems when universally applied across gender and cultural lines.
-For example, the CAGE score has been shown to be less accurate in white females; [13] therefore, attempt to gather a complete picture of the patient rather than relying solely on this questioning technique.
-Several other screening methods exist, with the Brief Michigan Alcohol Screening Test (MAST) the most widely used screen suitable for ED use.
+For example, the CAGE score has been shown to be less accurate in White females; [17] therefore, attempt to gather a complete picture of the patient rather than relying solely on this questioning technique.
+Several other screening methods exist, with the Brief Michigan Alcohol Screening Test (MAST), the most widely used screen suitable for ED use.

 • Have you ever had a drinking problem?